buildo/webseed/README.md

 Same goes for the [`Intl.js` polyfill](https://github.com/andyearnshaw/Intl.js/) required by some browsers (e.g. Safari): it is provided as a separate bundle and requested only if needed.

+## Components taxonomy
+Components can conceptually be of three kinds:

+ - handlers: components referenced directly by react-router's routes.
+They don't manage data.
+ - containers: components managing data.
+They don't do any layout.
+ - plain components: pure components receving data and returing some JSX

+A more extended description is available at: https://github.com/buildo/webseed/blob/master/components-taxonomy.md

 ## Basic components
+Basic components are a special kind of plain components.
-Basic components are building blocks for all the application's components.
+They are building blocks for all the application's components.
 They are highly reusable components, and they are often customization over third parties components.

 This webseed comes with a dependency on [`buildo/react-components`](https://github.com/buildo/react-components) and some of them are cherry-picked in [`app/components/Basic/index.js`](https://github.com/buildo/webseed/blob/master/src/app/components/Basic/index.js).